n8n-io/n8n-eks-cluster/Readme.md

 1. run `corepack prepare --activate` to tell Node.js to setup the correct version of the package manager used in this repo.
 2. run `pnpm install` to install all the dependencies
-3. run `pnpm deploy` to deploy the Cloudformation stack that includes the EKS cluster, and all the addons needed for it.
+3. run `pnpm run deploy` to deploy the Cloudformation stack that includes the EKS cluster, and all the addons needed for it.

 Once the deploy process is finished (it can take between 10-20 minutes), you'll see a `aws eks update-kubeconfig ...` in the console.
 Run that command to setup the `kubectl` context, to be able to talk to the Kubernetes API.